hhaji/Deep-Learning/Graph-Neural-Networks/README.md

 - Blog: [Therapeutics Data Commons (Machine Learning Datasets and Tasks for Therapeutics)](https://tdcommons.ai/)
 - Blog: [KEGG: Kyoto Encyclopedia of Genes and Genomes](https://www.genome.jp/kegg/)
 - Blog: [Drug Repositioning Database (repoDB)](http://apps.chiragjpgroup.org/repoDB/) contains a standard set of drug repositioning successes and failures that can be used to fairly and reproducibly benchmark computational repositioning methods. repoDB data was extracted from DrugCentral and ClinicalTrials.gov.
+- Blog: [STRING (Protein-Protein Interaction Networks)](https://string-db.org/) In molecular biology, STRING (Search Tool for the Retrieval of Interacting Genes/Proteins) is a biological database and web resource of known and predicted protein–protein interactions.

 ### <a name="Libraries"></a>Libraries & Packages
 - Package: RDKit is an open source toolkit for cheminformatics